-- Suitable for a wide range of climatic conditions
+- Suitable for a wide range of climatic conditions.

-- Low maintenance
+- Low maintenance.

-- Pest and disease resistant
+- Pest and disease resistant.

-- Readily available in the year of release
+- Readily available in the year of release.

-- Multiple season of ornamental interest
+- Multiple seasons of ornamental interest.

-- Easily propagated by asexual or seed propagation
+- Easily propagated by asexual or seed propagation.

-The name ‘Walker’s Low’, supposedly refers to a place in England, not its growth habit.
+The name "Walker’s Low", supposedly refers to a place in England, not its growth habit.
 ‘Walker’s Low’ can easily reach 2 ½ to 3' tall and equally as wide, in warm areas.
 It has deep lavender-blue flowers that will bloom profusely in early summer and then sporadically throughout the growing season.
 If sheared back after the first flush of bloom, another significant bloom can be expected, but your plant will not get as large as it might.
 Shearing also refreshes the foliage.

-In fact even cats are indifferent to it.
+An aromatic member of the mint family, Nepeta ‘Walker’s Low’ is not attractive to deer.
+In fact, even cats are indifferent to it.
 However, it is a magnet for butterflies, hummingbirds and especially bees.

 - USDA Zones 4 - 8